 As the 18th century drew to a close, Dutch power began to fade, and the British moved in to fill the vacuum.
 They seized the Cape to prevent it from falling into rival French hands, then briefly relinquished it to the Dutch, before finally garnering recognition of their sovereignty of the area in 1814.

 One of the first tasks for the British was trying to resolve a troublesome border dispute between the Boers and the Xhosa on the colony’s eastern frontier.
-In 1820 about 5000 middle-class British immigrants – mostly traders and business people – were persuaded to leave England and settle on tracts of land between the feuding groups with the idea, at least officially, of providing a buffer zone (they were known as the 1820 Settlers).
+In 1820 about 5000 middle-class British colonists – mostly traders and business people – were persuaded to leave England and settle on tracts of land between the feuding groups with the idea, at least officially, of providing a buffer zone (they were known as the 1820 Settlers).
 The plan was singularly unsuccessful.
-By 1823 almost half of the settlers had retreated to the towns – notably Grahamstown and Port Elizabeth – to pursue the jobs they had held in Britain.
+By 1823 almost half of the colonists had retreated to the towns – notably Grahamstown and Port Elizabeth – to pursue the jobs they had held in Britain.

 While doing nothing to resolve the border dispute, this influx of settlers solidified the British presence in the area, igniting another flame under the now-simmering cauldron.
 Where the Boers and their ideas had once been largely unchallenged, there were now two language groups and two cultures.
 A pattern soon emerged whereby English speakers were highly urbanised and dominated politics, trade, finance, mining and manufacturing, while the largely uneducated Boers were relegated to their farms.

-The gap between the British settlers and the Boers further widened with the abolition of slavery in 1833, a move that was generally regarded by Boers as being against the God-given ordering of the races.
+The gap between the British colonists and the Boers further widened with the abolition of slavery in 1833, a move that was generally regarded by Boers as being against the God-given ordering of the races.
 Meanwhile, British numbers rapidly increased in Cape Town, in the area east of the Cape Colony (present-day Eastern Cape), in Natal (present-day KwaZulu-Natal) and, after the discovery of gold and diamonds, in parts of the Transvaal (mainly around present-day Gauteng).

 The first half of the 19th century was a time of immense upheaval and suffering among the African peoples of the region.
 This period is known as the difaqane (forced migration) in Sotho and as mfeqane (the crushing) in Zulu.